nic-dgl103-f24-dlu1/project-LLove-Creator/README.md

 - Image: High quality image of feature art work currently at the gallery
   - Heading: Welcome to your local gallery, connecting Comox Valley artists with art lovers.
-  - CTA - “See what’s up now”
+  - CTA - “See current shows”

 **3. About Section**

 - Heading: “About Us”
 - Paragraph: brief introduction to the gallery
-  - Link to “Read more” on the about page
+  - Link: “Read more” on the about page

 **4. Workshops Section**

 - Image: members creating in the space
-- Heading (right):
+- Heading (right):Creative Workshops
 - Paragraph: brief paragraph about workshops
   - CTA: sign up now

 Next row:

-- Heading (left):
+- Heading (left): Host a Workshop
 - Paragraph: Brief call out to give a creative workshop
   - CTA: Contact us with your ideas
 - Image: Authentic image of workshop or craft tools on table.